Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Edward Sheffield: We are perfect for each other.

-Susan Morrow: No, we’re not perfect for each other, Edward.
-We may be perfect for each other if we didn’t live in the real world, but I live in the real world and I need a life that is more structured.
+Susan Morrow: No. We’re not perfect for each other, Edward.
+We may be perfect for each other if we didn’t live in the real world.
+But I live in the real world, and I need a life that is more structured.
 I need a future that is more structured.

 Susan Morrow: I want to be the person that you want me to be, but I just can’t.